 Completely free of grit cells, the Carnes Pear is the best hard pear out there for fresh eating right off the tree!

 Grows best in the southern United States in USDA planting zones 8 and 9.
 Does not require many chill hours to bear fruit.
-This pear variety can grow up to 20-30 feet tall and wide in full sun.
+This pear variety can grow up to 20-30 feet tall and wide at full maturity in full sun.

 Contact us to learn more about our Carnes Pear tree for sale.
 It is a wonderful fruit tree to add to your collection and is great for small spaces.